 A unit of CPE involves 100 hours of structured learning with at least 300 hours in a ministry placement.
 To accomplish a certifiable unit of CPE, Avera Health CPE System Center offers two approaches:

-Applications are being received for a 40 hour week, ten week ACPE certified summer CPE program designed specifically for seminary students.
-It will begin on Tuesday, May 28, 2013 at Avera McKennan Hospital and University Health Center, Sioux Falls, South Dakota.
-The completion date is the first of August 2013.
+A 40 hour week, 10 week ACPE certified summer CPE program designed specifically for seminary students will begin on Tuesday, May 26, 2015 at Avera McKennan Hospital and University Health Center Sioux Falls South Dakota.
+The completion date is the first week of August 2015.

 Gary A. Weisbrich

 "The Avera Clinical Pastoral Education course work and instruction has been very valuable to me not only in my day-to-day ministry but also in how I live my life at home.
 Life brings many changes and having had CPE, it has helped me to face these changes with confidence, to make decisions out of strength and courage rather than out of anxiety or fear.

 "There is usually a common thread in each unit of CPE I have taken.
 I am not always aware of what it is until I work through the group process and listen to others.
 However, this common thread tends to be an area where I could use some growth.
 I have always walked away with new tools to be a more effective minister as well as a more balanced person, as a husband and father.

 "I am very grateful to the supervisors for providing an atmosphere for learning, through listening to others, offering feedback and receiving feedback.
 I also have learned how to better explore different feelings and emotions.
 In doing this, I know myself better and am better able to become the person that God has made me."

 Chaplain, Avera McKennan Hospital

 Diaconal Minister, ELCA

 “I completed my fourth CPE unit with Avera in 2004.
 This was a deeply satisfying experience for me both personally and professionally and remains today as one of the most challenging and empowering opportunities I have ever had.